University of Colorado Denver Business School

-Here is what the school says about itself:

-Business can be a powerful force for good.
-But the promise of business hasn’t been extended to enough people.
-We want to change that.
-At CU Denver Business School, we make the most of being deeply embedded in the heart of Denver and the nation’s fastest-growing economy to open doors and lower barriers to success.
-Through our programs and partnerships, we create more inclusive business networks and cultures.

 Institutional Profile

 The University of Colorado Denver Business School is accredited by AACSB International.[4]
 The school is accredited at both the undergraduate and graduate levels and holds a separate accreditation for its accounting program.[5]
 The school is located in the heart of the Denver Business District and works closely with many of the state’s top businesses including 1st Bank, JP Morgan, TIAA, PwC, Comcast, and Charles Schwab.
 The Business School's curriculum features input from area businesses which make up the Business School's Board of Advisors and Advisory Councils.
-Representatives from over 200 business and community organizations contribute to the school's councils with industry expertise and leadership experience.